 It is also a time for the community to come together and acknowledge the year gone by, as well as, to celebrate and prepare for the year ahead.
 This involves the sharing of kai (food), rituals, entertainment, hospitality and knowledge.

-Historically, the star cluster was a navigational aid for Māori and an indicator of the upcoming seasons.
-If the stars were clear, it was a sign that the year ahead would be warm and therefore productive.
+Historically, the star cluster was a navigational aid for Māori and an indicator of the coming seasons.
+If the stars were clear, it was a sign that the year ahead would be warm and productive.
 If they were hazy and closely bunched together, then a cold year would be in store.

-According to tradition, Matariki has two meanings - tiny eyes or it is also sometimes called Mata ariki – the eyes of god.
+According to tradition, Matariki has two meanings – 'Mata riki' - tiny eyes, and it is also sometimes called 'Mata ariki' – the eyes of god.